-This is another hybrid event that can help you make sure every guest gets to be part of the party, even if they can’t make it in person to the baby shower.
-You can do this by having a Zoom call before the in-person party starts.
-The online guests can see the decor, play games, and talk with the new parents.
+You can do this by having a Zoom call before the in-person party starts, letting the online guests see the decor, play games, and talk with the new parents.

 Although some hosts like to break up their hybrid shower this way, you might also decide on doing everything at once by having a virtual Zoom call and an in-person baby shower at the same time.
 It depends on preference and the size of the guest list.

-You can use WebBabyShower to plan separate events on the event page.
-It’s a great way to stay organized and make sure both baby showers are set up well.
+You can use WebBabyShower to plan as many separate events as suits you on the event page.
+It’s a great way to stay organized and make sure both baby showers are set up well!

 Techy Tips for the Big Day

 If you’re going to be using a camera or a laptop to host virtual guests, getting the technology stuff right is super important.
 No one wants the screen to freeze or a computer to turn off in the middle of the event.